adamrossnelson/StataQuickReference/ReadMe.md

 ## 2.6. asciiadam.do

-Example of a vaity branding splash.
+Example of a vanity branding splash.

 To execute from command line (or do file):